btx-systems/uncensor-bench/README.md

 # UncensorBench

 UncensorBench is a benchmark to compare how different AI models censor responses and what their political leanings are.
 Currently it has 20 prompts to test the models bias and 49 to test the models censorship.
-Currently only a few models have been run on the benchmark more than once as the benchmark is expensive to run.
+Currently only a few models have been run on the benchmark more than once.

 Pull requests and issues are welcome if you want to add more prompts or improve the benchmark.